© Constance J. Moore

-Army Nurse Corps Reservist Captain Michael D. Mullan demonstrated selfless service when he lost his life while serving in his civilian job as a firefighter in New York City Fire Department Ladder Company 12 on September 11, 2001.
-Captain Mullan was a fifteen-year US Army Reserve veteran who had enlisted as a medic, and after attending nursing school was accessed as a Nurse Corps officer.
+U. S. Army Reservist Captain Michael D. Mullan, Army Nurse Corps, demonstrated selfless service when he lost his life while serving in his civilian job as a firefighter in New York City Fire Department Ladder Company 12 on September 11, 2001.
+CPT Mullan was a fifteen-year US Army Reserve veteran who had enlisted as a medic, and after attending nursing school was accessed as a Nurse Corps officer.
 His Reserve unit was the 344th Combat Support Hospital, Ft.
 Totten, NY.

 He was the epitome of a citizen-soldier who loved being a weekend warrior.
 Mullan was an emergency room nurse, and had ambitions to train as a nurse practitioner.
 He also was a practical joke prankster who held a black belt in karate, played piano like Jerry Lee Lewis, and adored his family immensely.
 He is a great loss to those who loved him, those who worked with him, and those who live in New York and in the United States of America.